Nu metal: Terminology and origins

-Nu metal is also known as nü-metal and aggro-metal.
-It is a subgenre of alternative metal.
+Nu metal is a subgenre of alternative metal.
+Sometimes stylized as nü-metal, the genre has also been dubbed aggro-metal or simply aggro.
 MTV states that the early nu metal group Korn "arrived in 1993 into the burgeoning alternative metal scene, which would morph into nü-metal the way college rock became alternative rock."
-Stereogum has similarly claimed that nu metal was a "weird outgrowth of the Lollapalooza-era alt-metal scene".
-Nu metal merges elements of heavy metal music with elements of other music genres such as hip hop, and alternative rock.
+Stereogum similarly said that nu metal was a "weird outgrowth of the Lollapalooza-era alt-metal scene".
+Nu metal merges elements of heavy metal music with elements of other music genres such as hip hop, grunge, funk, and alternative rock according to Blabbermouth.net.
+Nu metal bands use many elements of heavy metal genres such as rap metal, groove metal, and funk metal.

-Nu metal bands have been influenced by and have used elements of a variety of musical genres, including electronic music, funk, gothic rock, hardcore punk, punk rock, dance music, new wave, jazz, post-punk, symphonic rock and synth-pop.
-Nu metal bands also are influenced by and use elements of genres of heavy metal music such as death metal, rap metal, groove metal, funk metal, and thrash metal.
 Some nu metal bands, such as Static-X and Dope, made nu metal music with elements of industrial metal.
-In contrast with other heavy metal subgenres, nu metal tends to use the same structure of verses, choruses and bridges as those in pop music.
+In contrast with other heavy metal subgenres, nu metal tends to use the same structure of verses, choruses, and bridges as those in pop music.